Carleslc/kotlin-extensions/README.md

 ### [guava](https://github.com/google/guava)

 This library from Google Developers includes a lot of useful classes and methods to extend the language.
-Is written in Java but we can use it from Kotlin with no problems.
+It is written in Java but we can use it from Kotlin with no problem.
+The version used in this project also allows its use for Android.

 ### [Anko](https://github.com/Kotlin/anko)